dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 A warning is given on a `class?` constraint in a *disabled* annotation context.

+The behavior of `?` annotations on type parameters that aren't constrained to be either a `struct` or `class` is covered in [Unconstrained type parameter annotations](unconstrained-type-parameter-annotations.md#annotation).

 ### `notnull` constraint

 A type parameter constrained with `notnull` may not be a nullable type (nullable value type, nullable reference type or nullable type parameter).